Somespi/meliora/README.md

 git clone https://github.com/somespi/meliora.git
 ```

-2. Change into the project directory (Do it twice, one to enter the project directory and the other for entring the src):
+2. Change into the project directory (**Do it twice**, one to enter the project directory and the other for entring the src):
 ```shell
 cd meliora
 ```